Calvin087/site-testing/README.md

 **Log in Features**

-- Should be able to create a new account
+- Should be able to create a new account **DONE**
   - Probably need a way to fill out the new user form?
     - Would need a dictionary maybe to store data to fill
     - Might need a random UUID type mod to create fake emails while testing.
   - Check that page refreshes or alert shows up with confirmation to assert?

 - Should be able to log in with credentials.
   - Manually create an account and save those creds?